SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-folder-creation.md

-# Creating A User Account Via the Terminal
+# Creating Mandatory Folder Structures For New Hires

 ### Scope:
 This document will walk you through the process of creating folders for new hires, managing these permissions